fimuko/clubhuiscantaloup.github.io/README.md

 [X] responsive calendar (width change)
 [X] create /pages list page
 [ ] webform
-[ ] footer menu for the newsletter subscription + information that this website does not use cookies [ ] by me cofee / donate link
+[ ] footer menu information that this website does not use cookies [ ] (extended?) footer for the newsletter subscription [ ] by me cofee / donate link
 [ ] finalize hosting by redirecting domain to github pages